Training, Tagging, and Tokyo Temples: Starting Metadata Work

 I received an email from UNT declaring a network outage.
 This explained my suspicions as to why my metadata editor was down.

-June 18th (4) and June 19th (4)
+June 18th (4) and June 19th (4).
+Remote work.
+Current total hours: 51

 June 18th started out a bit stressful.
 I am still working remotely while my husband recovers and as I am trying to begin working, the metadata editor is not functioning.
 I am continuing to refresh and reload, but nothing is changing.
 Finally, I start to question if UNT System is down as the metadata editor is through the Texas Portal to History through UNT.
 Sure enough, when I attempt to open Canvas, it is down.
 I then received an email from UNT declaring a network outage.
 Luckily, the portal was back up quickly and I was able to begin my work.